Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Any notice, except those given under rule [64], that are required to be given to a Member or a Committee member under these Rules may be given—

-   1. by handing the notice to the Member personally;
+   a) by handing the notice to the Member personally;

    2. by sending it by post to the Member at the address recorded for the member on the Register of Members; or